-• Reinstate the previous budget's funding to support voluntary foster care agencies in their efforts to transition foster care youth from Medicaid fee-for-service to managed care.
+Reinstate the previous policy position to support voluntary foster care agencies in their efforts to transition youth from Medicaid fee-for-service to managed care and the expansion of expanded state services under Medicaid as previously planned.

-4. Strengthen and Expand Evidence-Based Maternal, Infant, and Early Childhood Home Visiting
+3. Strengthen and Expand Evidence-Based Maternal, Infant, and Early Childhood Home Visiting

-• Increase funding for the Healthy Families NY program by \$4.5 million to stabilize and increase capacity at three existing sites, provide needed workforce development and service enhancement, and also allow for expansion to unserved areas.
+Increase funding for the Healthy Families NY program by \$4.5 million to stabilize and increase capacity at three existing sites, provide needed workforce development and service enhancement, and allow for expansion to unserved areas.

-5. Continue Juvenile Justice Reform
+4. Continue Juvenile Justice Reform

-- Continue innovation and reform of the State's Juvenile Justice System. - Support the Raise the Age recommendations to support development of an implementation and resource plan to treat young people in a manner that promotes long-term youth development and public safety.
+- Continue innovation and reform of the state's Juvenile Justice System. - Support the Raise the Age recommendations to support development of an implementation and resource plan to treat young people in a manner that promotes long-term youth development and public safety.

-6. Assess the Impact of the Justice Center for the Protection of People with Special Needs
+5. Assess the Impact of the Justice Center for the Protection of People with Special Needs

-- Identify areas and ways to improve client safety, worker retention, and public faith. - Review of the legislation and its impacts upon client safety and protection, and worker retention.
+- Identify areas and ways to improve client safety, worker retention, and public faith. - Review of the legislation and its impacts on client safety and protection, as well as worker retention.